Shades of pink: Pale pink

-At right is displayed the color pale pink, a light, desaturated shade of pink.
+Displayed here is the color pale pink, a light, desaturated shade of pink.

 Baby pink

-At right is displayed the color baby pink, a light shade of pink.
+Displayed here is the color baby pink, a light shade of pink.

 The first recorded use of baby pink as a color name in English was in 1928.

 In Western culture, baby pink is used to symbolize baby girls just as baby blue is often used to symbolize baby boys (but see also the section Pink in gender in the main article on pink.)